U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs - NewsBreak

 A panel of the committee heard from agricultural economists Thursday, as lawmakers debate how to structure the federal safety net in the next farm bill, due when current programs expire in 2023.

-The debate comes as traditional corn, soy and wheat farmers straddle both sides of inflation and the economic effects from the war in Ukraine.
-They’re seeing both huge increases in prices for their crops and soaring costs for everything they have to purchase to plant them.
+The debate comes as traditional corn, soybean and wheat farmers straddle both sides of inflation and the economic effects from the war in Ukraine.
+They’re seeing both huge increases in prices for their crops and soaring costs for everything they have to purchase to grow them.

 “Since 2018, when the last farm bill was written, farmers have experienced the economic impacts of a trade war with China, marketing and supply chain disruptions caused by the pandemic, historic weather events and now extreme volatility in commodity and input markets,” said Rep. Cheri Bustos, an Illinois Democrat and the chairwoman of the subcommittee that oversees farm commodities.